 America brought entrepreneurial pragmatism, bulldozing itself to the top.
 Even China which had dominated the global GDP, at least 6 times in the last 10 centuries, was nowhere, with leaders deconstructing what made China great, to start with.

 The innovation economy is born and America is rich.
 The bravado of America can be likened to the one experienced by Italians when Rome dominated the world.
-From 67 AD, when General Vespasian and (later) Titus, both Roman Emperors, attached the Temple of God rebuilt by Nehemiah in 408 BC (originally built by Solomon in 10th century BC), Rome was on its class.
+From 67 AD, when General Vespasian and (later) Titus, both Roman Emperors, attacked the Temple of God rebuilt by Nehemiah in 408 BC (originally built by Solomon in 10th century BC), Rome was on its class.
 They took the Art of Covenant to Rome, and the temple was destroyed.

 Immediately, when Catholicism was formed, and Apostle Peter was crucified upside down, Vatican was consecrated as the Holiest spot on earth and existed undisputed before the birth of Prophet Mohammed (born 570 and died 632 AD), father of Islam.